vallard/K8sServerless/kubeless/README.md

 kubectl exec -it $AL /bin/sh
 ```

 This will put you *in* the pod.
-We can now call the service within this pod, since we have access to `ClusterIP`s in the pod space:
+From there we can now call the *hello* function, since the pod has access to the function's service `ClusterIP` (only reachable for pods inside the cluster):

 ```